Diesel-Black/ricci/README.md

 6. **Coupling Dispersion** — Existing insight grows increasingly islanded, lacking sufficient interconnection.
 Bridges erode between *what the system knows* and *what it can do*.

 ### Inflation - *things can't be bounded*
-7. **Boundary Hyperasymmetry** — A system leverages its internal coherence to siphon off resources from host systems while giving far less in return.
+7. **Boundary Hyperasymmetry** — A system leverages its internal coherence to siphon off resources from host systems/ecosystems while giving substantively little in return.
 8. **Field Hypercoherence** — An insular overcommitment to the system's own internal logic.
 Self-elegance breeds subsequent immunity to questioning and incoming feedback.
-9. **Structure Hyperexpansion** — The system creates structure faster than it can be questioned.
-Internally-consistent narratives decouple from external reality.
+9. **Structure Hyperexpansion** — The system creates structure faster than it can be questioned or validated.
+Internally-consistent narratives diverge from the conditions of external reality.

 ### Distortion - *things can't align*
 10. **Operative Decoupling** — Interpretation is systematically wrong in a self-reinforcing way.
 A gap widens between field conditions and the understanding of them.
 11. **Signal Projection** — The system treats ambiguous, neutral, or positive inputs as a threat.
-Expectations of hostility often generate conditions for actual hostility, reinforcing the initial expectation.
+Expectations of hostility often generate conditions for actual hostility, reinforcing the initial expectation, creating a self-fulfilling prophecy.
 12. **Recursive Hypercoupling** — The system's self-concept becomes its interpretation, requiring and receiving external validation in lieu of actionable feedback.

 Each detector returns `(signature_type, severity ∈ [0,1], geometric_signature[], mathematical_evidence)`.

-**Full mathematical definitions**: See `docs/schema.md`
+For mathematical definitions, see `docs/schema.md`

 ## Why Geometry?

 Communication creates semantic structure.
-These structures evolve through tangled feedback loops, where ideas reinforce, converge, diverge, stabilize, or even collapse, based on how participants use language and respond to it.
+These structures evolve through tangled feedback loops: ideas reinforce, converge, diverge, stabilize, or even collapse, based on how participants use language and respond to it.

-RICCI measures these finite dynamics using differential geometry:
+Most approaches treat embeddings as static points to cluster or compare.
+But meaning isn't static; it's a dynamic field that curves, couples, and evolves under the influence of interaction.
+The question now exceeds "how similar are these vectors?" to "how is *interpretation itself* being warped by the forces acting on it?"

+This is why RICCI uses differential geometry, the mathematics of curved spaces and field dynamics.
+A rigid interpretive framework manifests as a measurable change in the metric tensor.
+Echo chambers emerge from recursive coupling that creates attractor wells in the field.

+### What RICCI Measures

-- Coupling strength — How connected are participants?
+- **Coupling strength** — How connected are participants?
+Are they building on each other's ideas or talking past one another?
-- Semantic mass — How much conviction drives a position?
+- **Semantic mass** — How much conviction drives a position?
+Mass warps the local geometry, making some ideas harder to move away from.
-- Attractor stability — How locked in is this viewpoint?
+- **Attractor stability** — How locked in is this viewpoint?
+Stable attractors resist change; over-stability becomes rigidity.
-- Coherence curvature — How is inferred meaning bending under pressure?
+- **Coherence curvature** — How is inferred meaning bending under pressure?
+Excessive curvature signals distortion or imminent breakdown.

-When these measurements hit critical thresholds, RICCI flags specific pathologies with quantified severity.
+When these field properties reach critical thresholds, RICCI flags specific dysfunction signatures with quantified severity.
+The detectors operate on field equations that measure structural breakdown in the mathematical representation of meaning.

 ## Quick Start